Technology at the Library

 |Cost per page|

 |Black and White||$.15|

-Richmond Hill Public Library offers iPads for public use at our Central location.
+Richmond Hill Public Library offers iPads for public use at all locations.
 Here's what you need to know about borrowing our iPads:

 - iPads are for use in the library only.